Vic Bennetts: Professional career

 Later in 1969, around the time of the southern hemisphere spring, Bennetts won a number of minor events.
 In early August, he won the Bankstown purse.
 Two weeks later he won the Roseville purse with a bogey-free 62 (−2), defeating David Graham, Doug Maggs, and Tony Mangan by a shot.
 In early October, Bennetts played the Rothman's pro-am at Fox Hills.
 He tied for the win with Avondale professional Malcolm Wills, with a 65 (−5).
 Overall, Bennetts won six tournaments during the year.
 During this era, Bennetts was receiving much praise for his performance.
 The legendary golfer Peter Thomson referred to Bennetts as one of the top new Australian pros "fresh from the amateur ranks" along with Jack Newton.
 According to John Hourigan, golf writer for The Canberra Times, Bennetts was among the top Australian golfers to have turned pro in the 1960s along with Bruce Devlin, Ted Ball, Bob Mesnil, and Graham Marsh.

-In early 1970, Bennetts had much success at golf tournaments in New Zealand.
-During the first week of the year, he played the Spalding Masters at Tauranga Golf Course.
+In early 1970, Bennetts had much success at minor golf tournaments in the Australasian region.
+During the first week of the year, he played the Spalding Masters at Tauranga Golf Course in Tauranga, New Zealand.
 At the par-70 course, Bennetts opened with rounds of 67-69-70 to tie for the lead with Paul Morgan.
 Bennetts, however, closed with a 72 (+2) to finish in solo third, two back of champion Stuart Jones.
-Two weeks later, he played the Endeavour Masters.
+Two weeks later, he played the Endeavour Masters at Cronulla Golf Club in Sydney, Australia.
 Bennetts was "steadily among the leaders from start to finish" and finished in a tie for second with Kel Nagle and Ted Ball.
 Later in the season, Bennetts recorded top ten finishes at the New South Wales Open and South Australian Open.
 He also started playing on he Asia Golf Circuit during this era.